 Parklands At Birr Castle Demesne

-The landscape you see here today was due to great changes that took plan at the beginning of the 19th century.
-This saw the development of a small landscape park as a setting for the house (Castle), which at that time was transformed to a gothic style structure.
-A perimeter of trees were planted, and an extensive lawn created in front of the castle.
+The landscape you see here today is the result of significant changes that took place at the beginning of the 19th century.
+This period saw the development of a small landscape park as a setting for the house (castle), which was then transformed into a Gothic-style structure.
+A perimeter of trees was planted, and an extensive lawn was created in front of the castle.
 This is also around the time the lake was formed.

 Read More

-The 5th, 6th and 7th Earls of Rosse were all plant collectors and have created a special place full of more than 5,000 species of plants from all over the world.
-We believe the oldest tree on the demesne is the Carroll oak which was certainly planted before the Parsons family came here in 1620.
-In recent years we updated our Tree Trail to a wonderful and informative new tree tail of 5km long, covering 65 of our finest trees.
+The 5th, 6th, and 7th Earls of Rosse were all plant collectors and created a special place filled with more than 5,000 species of plants from all over the world.
+We believe the oldest tree on the demesne is the Carroll Oak, which was certainly planted before the Parsons family arrived here in 1620.
+In recent years, we updated our Tree Trail to a wonderful and informative new 5 km-long trail, covering 65 of our finest trees.
 Water is a prominent feature of the parklands.
-Cross over the enchanting waterfall above the gravity fed fountain in the Victorian Fernery, or follow the River Walk to the double bridges where the Little Brosna River and Camcor River meet.
-Take a stroll along the lake walk and discover Ireland’s oldest heronry that dates back almost 300 years!
+Cross over the enchanting waterfall above the gravity-fed fountain in the Victorian Fernery, or follow the River Walk to the double bridges, where the Little Brosna River and Camcor River meet.
+Take a stroll along the Lake Walk and discover Ireland’s oldest heronry, which dates back almost 300 years!

 Wildlife

-The demesne is a very special place for biodiversity, it is its own little world of protected habitats, ecosystems, flora and fauna and is walled in on most sides whilst being well monitored and protected from invasive species.
+The demesne is a very special place for biodiversity; it is its own little world of protected habitats, ecosystems, flora, and fauna, walled in on most sides and well monitored to protect it from invasive species.

-The occasional shy otter can be seen in the larger river, the Little Brosna – sometimes their ‘slides’, where they slip into the river, are obvious to the trained eye.
-Kingfishers nest in the holes in the bank – again, they are shy but you may be lucky to see a flash of blue speed across the river.
-The chocolate brown birds with white bibs, Dippers, can be seen bobbing at the river’s edge seeking out food beneath the water.
-The red squirrel is our great success story as they are now back in good numbers and can often be seen throughout the Demesne.
+The occasional shy otter can be seen in the larger river, the Little Brosna.
+Sometimes, their ‘slides’—where they slip into the river—are obvious to the trained eye.
+Kingfishers nest in holes in the bank; though they are shy, you may be lucky enough to see a flash of blue speed across the river.
+The chocolate-brown birds with white bibs, known as Dippers, can be seen bobbing at the river’s edge, searching for food beneath the water.
+The red squirrel is one of our great success stories, now thriving in good numbers and often seen throughout the demesne.

-Both of these rivers contain brown trout and the Camcor is known for its own special fish, the Croneen.
-They come up the river in late August to spawn.
-If you get the timing right, you can see the fish jumping at the waterfall near the suspension bridge.
+Both of these rivers contain brown trout, and the Camcor is known for its special fish, the Croneen.
+They travel up the river in late August to spawn, and if you time it right, you might see the fish jumping at the waterfall near the suspension bridge.

 Read More

-All areas are full of bird life, and it is a great delight for the bird watcher.
-You can often hear the croak of ravens and scream of swifts in the summer echo throughout the Demesne.
-The lake is full of mallard, moorhens and coot with little egrets an occasional visitor to the area.
-The small island within the lake boasts the largest heronry in Ireland with grey herons having been known to nest here for at least 300 years.
-The nests and young on the island can clearly be seen by the visitor from the lake walk especially around May each year.
-The park in front of the castle is a wonderful wildflower meadow which come into its full glory around mid-June.
-Later in the year you may find orchids in many places, our rarest one is the Green Flowered Helleborine which has been found in our wooded area.
+All areas are teeming with birdlife, making it a great delight for bird watchers.
+You can often hear the croak of ravens and the scream of swifts in the summer, echoing throughout the demesne.
+The lake is home to mallards, moorhens, and coots, with little egrets occasionally visiting the area.
+The small island within the lake boasts the largest heronry in Ireland, with grey herons known to have nested here for at least 300 years.
+The nests and young on the island can be clearly seen by visitors from the lake walk, especially around May each year.
+The park in front of the castle is a beautiful wildflower meadow, which comes into full glory around mid-June.
+Later in the year, you may find orchids in many places.
+Our rarest orchid is the Green-flowered Helleborine, which has been found in our wooded area.

 Forest Bathing

-Forest Bathing within the Parkland, a fallen tree near the fernery, with sunlight coming through the branches, birdsong and flowing water sounds in the background awaits you.
+Forest bathing within the parkland—a fallen tree near the fernery, with sunlight filtering through the branches, birdsong, and the sounds of flowing water in the background—awaits you.

-This is just one area in Birr Castle Demesne in which you can try your hand at the Japanese spiritual practice of shinrin-yoku or Forest Bathing, which literally means taking in the forest through our senses.
+This is just one area in Birr Castle Demesne where you can try your hand at the Japanese spiritual practice of shinrin-yoku, or forest bathing, which literally means taking in the forest through our senses.

-Visit Birr Castle Demesne today and try the practice of Forest Bathing.
-Forest Bathing is included with General Admission tickets.
+Visit Birr Castle Demesne today and try the practice of forest bathing.
+Forest bathing is included with general admission tickets.

 Giants Grove